It's time to ditch store-bought cans to make this quick and easy pickled jalapeño recipe at home.

 - Jalapeños with striations on them (lines) are perfectly safe to eat.
 They're actually an indication of a spicier pepper (proceed with caution).

 🍴 Tasting notes

-We use pickled jalapeños in so many of our meals, and we know you will too.
+We use pickled jalapeño peppers in virtually all our meals, and we know you will too.
 They're: